11-Day Italy Itinerary: Rome, Florence, Venice and the North

 - Duration: 3–4 hours.

-- Tickets: Purchase online about a month in advance.
+- Tickets: Purchase online at least 1.5 months in advance.

 Sistine Chapel